 Paracentesis; Abdominal tap

 Chernecky CC, Berger BJ.
 Paracentesis (peritoneal fluid analysis) - diagnostic.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:849-851.
+St Louis, MO: Elsevier Saunders; 2013:849-851.